Optimizing Fertility in a Vegan Lifestyle

 Toxic substances in and around us can affect the hormones needed for our bodies to create a successful pregnancy, including estrogen, testosterone and progesterone.
 Cadmium, arsenic, mercury and other toxic substances are common offenders.
 Removing sources of these toxins is a beginning, but if levels are still high, talk with your endocrinologist about strategies to remove these substances from your body.1

 - Cadmium can come from smoke exposure, some forms of chocolate, lip gloss and hair dye.

 - Arsenic sources include dust from home remodels, sand blowing from a beach, some bottled waters, seaweed, seafood, rice and commercial apple juice.
 Tattoo ink can be a contributor, as can tobacco and marijuana.

 - Mercury can come from seaweed, novelty jewelry, dental fillings and thermometers.3

 Overcome Nutritional Deficiencies

 Along with removing toxins, sufficient nutrition from vegan sources is essential for a successful pregnancy.

-In the webinar, Dr. Chang lists the deficiencies most frequently seen in vegans.
-They include protein, iron, Omega-3 Fatty Acids, Vitamin B12, Vitamin D and Calcium, Zinc, and Coenzyme Q10.
+In the webinar, They include protein, iron, Omega-3 Fatty Acids, Vitamin B12, Vitamin D and Calcium, Zinc, and Coenzyme Q10.
 Chris made these recommendations to help shore up potential deficiencies in a vegan diet.1

 - Protein—Make sure to get enough protein.
 Beans, pulses and legumes are excellent vegan sources.
 If they cause gas and bloating, proper soaking and cooking can make them more digestible.